paulscottrobson/neo6502-documents/neo6502/docs/reference/api.md

 # Neo6502 Messaging API

 The Neo6502 API is a messaging system.
 There are no methods to access the hardware directly.
-Messages are passed via the block of memory from $FF00 to $FF0F, as specified in the \"API Messaging Addresses\" table on the following page.
+Messages are passed via the block of memory from $FF00 to $FF0F, as specified in the "API Messaging Addresses" table on the following page.

 The kernel include file documents/release/neo6502.inc specifies the beginning of this address range as the identifier ControlPort, along with the addresses of WaitMessage and SendMessage (described later), various related kernel jump vectors, and some helper functions.